Stockland Glendale: Future

 This development application was approved on 16 November 2018.
 However the conditions of the approval were yet to be revealed considering no work had begun on the nearby Lake Macquarie Transport Interchange.

 Tenants

-Stockland Glendale has 54,786m² of floor space.
+Glendale City Centre has 54,786 m2 of floor space.
 The major retailers include Kmart, Target, Coles, Woolworths, Cotton On, TK Maxx, JB Hi-Fi, Rebel and Event Cinemas.